THE PAUL PHOLEROS FOUNDATION NEPAL PORTABLE HANDWASHING 2020 CHALLENGE

-The Challenge is open to Australian residents and international students who are studying at an Australian tertiary instution, who are over the age of 18 years.
+The Challenge has been taken up by Australian residents and international students who are studying at an Australian tertiary instution, and who are over the age of 18 years.
 A team approach is encouraged and we welcome plumbers, engineers, architects, health care workers, industrial designers, others, to unite and bring us the design we need.
 An individual may only participate in one submission.

 There is a cash prize of $1000 for the winning entry – whether it is an individual or a team – and the opportunity to work, via electronic and other communication means, with the local team in Nepal to build a prototype of the winning design, evaluate its trial usage and carry out any necessary re-designing of the prototype.